Nishant-Sh15/QR_Code/README.md

 This Python project converts text input into a QR code image using the `qrcode` module.
 It provides a simple and efficient way to encode any text data into a QR code, which can be scanned by various devices and applications.

+##Description
+Welcome to the Text-to-QR Code Converter project, a Python-based utility designed to simplify the process of converting textual content into QR codes.
+With this tool, you can effortlessly generate QR codes from any text input, enabling seamless integration of textual data into QR-based applications, documents, or digital platforms.

 ## Features

 - **Easy-to-Use**: Simply input the text file you want to convert into a QR code, and the program handles the rest.